Trauma-Team-International/ICUSIM/README.md

 ### 📢 Citations

-If you use Talos for published work, please cite:
+If you use ICUSIM for published work, please cite:

-`Autonomio Talos [Computer software].
-(2019).
-Retrieved from http://github.com/autonomio/talos.`
+`Autonomio's ICUSIM [Computer software].
+(2020).
+Retrieved from http://github.com/autonomio/ICUSIM.`

 <hr>